Khadeeejah/Khadeeejah/README.md

 </a>

-### ABOUT ME
+ ## ABOUT ME

-🍁 I am building Delibra, a decentralized library/market place. <br>
+🍁 I am building [Delibra](https://delibra.xyz/), a decentralized library/bookstore. <br>

 👩‍Google's Women Tech Maker Ambassador, and Chimoney Ambassador <br>

-👯Volunteered at different tech events as a Devadvocate and organiser<br>
+👯Volunteered at different tech events as a Dev Advocate and organiser<br>

 👑Hackathon Winner and Open Source Contributor for repositories affiliated with personal, learning, community, and organization projects. <br>